 - Provide training to complaints specialist to keep them apprised of current laws and regulations.

-- Promote and encourage cross-training within Compliance, the OEEODM and other government agencies.
+- Promote and encourage cross-training within Compliance, the OEEO and other government agencies.

 - Maintain the minimum percentage stated in the Office of Shared Services (OSS) Service Level Agreement (SLA) that counseling intakes are processed within mandated timeframes.